wejs/docs/docs/features/hooks-and-events-order.md

 # Hooks and events

+Hooks and events is the default extension inteface in we.js projects.

+Hooks have callbacks powered by simple-hook-callback and events is node EventListener instance

-> A list of hooks and events ordered by execution
+A list of hooks and events ordered by execution

 ## On We.js bootstrap